 Social enterprises are organisations whose mission is to have a positive effect on society.
 Social Enterprises are at the heart of facing the greatest social challenges in Ireland.
 They are professional and experienced, and use business skills and clever thinking to bridge the gaps in our society.
 The money they make from their work is used to grow what they do so that they can reach all the people in society who need their help.

 Social enterprises are innovating every day by inventing and developing solutions to Ireland’s most pressing social issues.
 They are creating meaningful jobs, tackling inequalities and supporting community development.
 We believe there is a need to foster and invest in these social enterprises to allow them to grow and spread their solutions throughout the country.

-The Social Enterprise Development Fund 2022 now provides the opportunity to participate in a Start a Social Enterprise Business Course, as well as the chance to receive an Award including a cash grant, business supports budget and a place on our Accelerator Programme.
-The addition of the Business Course offering ensures that the Fund provides vital supports to a wider number of social enterprises across the sector tailored to their stage of development.
+The Social Enterprise Development Fund 2023 provides the opportunity to participate in a Start a Social Enterprise Business Course which will open on February 1st, as well as the chance to receive an award including a cash grant, business supports budget and a place on our Accelerator Programme.
+The addition of the business course offering ensures that the Fund provides vital supports to a wider number of social enterprises across the sector tailored to their stage of development.

 Up to 8 Social Enterprises will receive a package of supports worth a maximum of €30,000 each in total.
 This will include cash grants of €22,500, paid in two instalments upon delivery of agreed milestones.

 Business Support Budget